nJohnson02/fractals/README.md

 # Fractals
-* This script will prompt for in input of a fractal algorithym of the form c = c**n + c0.
+* This script will prompt for in input of a fractal algorithym of the form Z(c) = z**n + c.
-* c0 is the independent complex variable, and c is the dependent variable, changed after each iteration.
+* c is the independent complex variable, and z is the dependent variable, changed after each iteration.
-* I would suggest using the fractal c = c**2 + c0 with a height of 500 pixels for your first try.
+* I would suggest using the fractal Z(c) = z**2 + c with a height of 500 pixels for your first try.

 NOTE:<br/>
 &nbsp;